Mum convicted of child cruelty after failing to protect twin boys from monstrous stepdad who beat one to death

 “After Teddy Tilston’s death had been recorded at Arrowe Park Hospital, a paediatrician examined his body.

-“She found a catalogue of injuries which in her view were not reasonably explained as accidents.
+A police officer outside the home in Woodville Road, Birkenhead, after the murder“She found a catalogue of injuries which in her view were not reasonably explained as accidents.
 The same paediatrician had also earlier examined his twin sister.

 “She too had many injuries which couldn’t be explained as accidents - not least a broken wrist which she had suffered possibly three to six months earlier.